-Too much sitting in front of computer.
-On Saturday, I decided that I need to stay away from my camera and computer for change.
+Too much sitting in front of the computer.
+On Saturday, I decided that I need to stay away from my camera and computer for a change.
 I want to leave my house WITHOUT a camera.
 How did I do that?
-We went out for a 1-1/2 hour bike ride along river bike path.
+We went out for a 1-1/2 hour bike ride along the river bike path.
 I brought only my HTC android and a water bottle.
 This was the first bike ride since we stored our bikes away last fall.
 I thought we would only do a warm-up ride, but we ended up riding longer than the plan.
 It is a nice feeling that we are in good shape.
-Not only that, we took a different route and went into an area that we have never been, a natural wildlife area with a vast green forest and bird’s haven.
-It is within city limit.
+Not only that, we took a different route and went into an area that we have never been to, a natural wildlife area with a vast green forest and bird’s haven.
+It is within the city limit.

-Husband of a couple friend that I often saw and chatted just died from an accident.
+Often time I found small flowers have more intricate details and make more interesting images.
+Large flowers like Rhododendron, Peony, and Iris are striking to the eyes, good to be pictured in larger portions but not my favorite flower subjects.
+I just like to pry the intricacy and secrecy of small flowers.Husband of a couple friends that I often saw and chatted with just died from an accident.
 There was no drastic natural disaster or serious car accident.
 It was an unexpected and unfortunate incident.
 They were enjoying their family weekend at the coast.
 A large wave suddenly roared in and drenched his mother.
 While he tried to pull his mother away from the hazard, an approximately 40 feet long and 1 feet diameter log came loose from the stack and fell on him… a fragile human life was taken.